nandwanatarun/EVA-DeepLearning/Readme.md

 STEP 8  :

-We keep the minimum of these two Q-values: min ( Q t 1 , Q t 2 )
+We keep the minimum of these two Q-values: min ( Qt1 , Qt2 )

 It represents the approximated values of the next state.